 The answer to those questions is not straightforward, unfortunately.

-Echo's voice recognition is better than Siri's or Google's, presumably because it has more and better mics, and possibly better software.
+Echo's voice recognition is better than Siri's or Google's, presumably because it has more and better mics, and possibly better software (we can't wait to see what HomePod is like though, as Siri is improving all the time).

 It can hear you from a distance, and also hear you over background TV or cooking sounds and even over the sound of loud music issuing from her own loudspeaker, although you sometimes will need to move closer and/or shout.